 Elihu Reproves Job

-29 Lo, all these doth God work, Twice—thrice with man, 30 To bring back his soul from the pit, To be enlightened with the light of the living.
-31 Attend, O Job, hearken to me, Keep silent, and I—I do speak.
-32 If there are words—answer me, Speak, for I have a desire to justify thee.
-33 If there are not—hearken thou to me, Keep silent, and I teach thee wisdom.
+29 Lo, all these things worketh God oftentimes with man, 30 To bring back his soul from the pit, to be enlightened with the light of the living.
+31 Mark well, O Job, hearken unto me: hold thy peace, and I will speak.
+32 If thou hast any thing to say, answer me: speak, for I desire to justify thee.
+33 If not, hearken unto me: hold thy peace, and I shall teach thee wisdom.

 33:2 in my mouth: Heb. in my palate

 33:6 wish: Heb. mouth